India and Finland Strengthen Environmental Ties | Science-Environment

 India and Finland Strengthen Environmental Ties

-India and Finland have renewed their Memorandum of Understanding on environmental cooperation, focusing on pollution prevention, waste management, climate change, and natural resource management.
-The renewal aligns with Finnish President Alexander Stubb's visit, enhancing collaborative efforts on eco-friendly practices and technology exchange between the two nations.
+India and Finland have renewed their Memorandum of Understanding (MoU) on environmental cooperation, promising enhanced collaboration on pollution prevention, waste management, and climate change.
+The agreement, reaffirmed during Finnish President Alexander Stubb’s visit, emphasizes knowledge and technology exchange in environmental management and sustainable resource utilization.

 - Country: